tonethar/IGME-430-Spring-2021/checkoff-notes/random-joke-improved-checkoff.md

 ## IV.
 Commit your changes

-- we added `nodemon` and `eslint` and CircleCI so we have made some changes to existing files, and added some new files - these need to be committed to our local respoitory, and then pushed to the remote repository:
+- we added `nodemon` and `eslint` and CircleCI so we have made some changes to existing files, and added some new files - these need to be committed to our local repository, and then pushed to the remote repository:
   - **.eslintrc.json**
   - **.circleci/config.yml**
 - BTW - You DO have a **.gitignore** file right?